When to Bring a Deal Coach Into a Live Opportunity

 The forecast is supported by customer commitments

-The seller knows what decision they are pursuing and what must happen next
+The seller knows which decision they’re pursuing and what must happen next

 The result shouldn’t simply be a better pitch.